A new method for estimation and model selection: $\rho$-estimation: Proofs

 \end{lem} To prove (\ref{B10}) for a given value of $y$ we use (\ref{Eq-VCwS}) and apply this lemma to the family $\Y$, the elements of which are bounded by 1 and satisfy~\eref{Bvar} with $v^{2}=6y^{2}$ by Proposition~\ref{variance}, and to the function $\Ent_{\!y}$, so that $H=H_y$ and $L=L_y$.
 Since $2ab\le\alpha a^2+\alpha^{-1}b^2$ for all $a,b\in\R$ and $\alpha=c_0/C_0$, we derive that

 Then (\ref{B21}) follows from the definition of $D^{S}(\gs,\overline\gs)$.

 Let us now turn to the proof of Lemma~\ref{Koltb}.
-It is a simpler version of Theorem~3.1 of Gin\'e and Koltchinskii~\citeyearpar{MR2243881}, the only difference lying in the fact that Lemma~\ref{Koltb} applies to variables $X_{i}$ that are independent but not necessarily i.i.d.
-We shall therefore only give a sketch of the proof.
+The line of proof is the same as that of Theorem~3.1 of Gin\'e and Koltchinskii~\citeyearpar{MR2243881} with minor changes due to the fact that we consider non i.i.d.\ random variables $X_{i}$.
+Similar arguments were used in Massart and N\'ed\'elec~\citeyearpar{MR2291502} for classes $\FF$ of indicator functions.

 By a symmetrization argument,

 where the $\eps_{i}$ are Rademacher random variables independent of the $X_{i}$.
 Arguing as in Gin\'e and Koltchinskii with $F=1$, we get